Silver Criteria

 Your dog must achieve Bronze Starlight (Level 1) or Bronze Stardust (Puppy/Elderly Level) before any Silver titles can be awarded.
 Before moving onto Gold, your dog must be awarded Silver Starlight or Silver Stardust (where applicable).

-- Toy and food lures are accepted in up to 25% of tricks for the Silver level.
+- For silver, we want to see as little luring as possible.
 Ideally, we would like to see your dog thinking for themselves and independently performing the tricks where possible instead of following a food/toy lure.
+Any videos using lures heavily will be under our discretion as to whether they will be accepted.

 General Trick Criteria